 As the largest tendon in the body, withstanding forces of 1,000 pounds or more, the Achilles tendon is also the most vulnerable to injury and rupturing.
-Overuse of the Achilles tendon, most common with athletes, leads to injury and inflammation.
-Though most occurrences of Achilles tendonitis are fairly moderate and easily treated, more severe cases often require surgery.
+Overuse of this tendon, most common with athletes, leads to injury and inflammation.
+Though most occurrences are fairly moderate and easily treated, more severe cases often require surgery.

 Causes of Achilles tendonitis include: